List of cheerleading stunts

-In the competitive athletic sport of cheerleading, stunts are defined as building performances that display a team’s skill or dexterity.
-Stunting in cheerleading has previously been referred to as building pyramids.
-Stunts range from basic two-legged stunts, to one-legged extended stunts, and high-flying basket tosses.
+In the competitive athletic sport of cheerleading, stunts are defined as building performances that display a team's skill or dexterity.
+Stunts range from basic two-legged stunts, one-legged extended stunts, and high-flying basket tosses.
 Stunts are classified into seven levels of increasing difficulty.
 There are two recognized styles of stunting: coed and all-girl.
-Cheerleading teams are restricted to specific stunt rules based on the guidelines of certain associations, organizations and their designated level.
+Cheerleading teams are restricted to specific stunt rules based on the guidelines of certain associations, organizations, and their designated level.
 Therefore, some stunts may be permitted in certain divisions but illegal in others due to different stunt rules and regulations.

-The level of difficulty an organization allows depends on where the teams stunt and practice as well as the type of organization they are a part of (school, club, college, etc).
-In most situations, club cheer, also known as all-star, do more of a classic type of stunting which is not as common in school cheer.
+The level of difficulty an organization allows depends on where the team stunts and practices as well as the type of organization they are a part of (school, club, college, etc.).
 While high school cheerleading can have teams with high-caliber stunts, collegiate cheerleading tends to focus on the pyramid aspect of stunting.
 Having two flyers on top of two bases is very common in college cheerleading.
+In most situations, club cheer, also known as all-star, performs a classic type of stunting.
+All-star cheer is governed by the United States All Star Federation and the International All Star Federation which divides teams into different levels from one through seven, which then determines the difficulty of the stunts being performed.

 Athletes involved

-A "group stunt" will typically involve a flyer, two bases (one main and one side), and a back spot, or occasionally include a front spot.
-These can be all-girl or coed.
-A "partner stunt" will involve two athletes - aflyer and a main base.
-These tend to be coed, but all-girl versions do occur.
+A "group stunt" will typically involve a flyer, two bases (one main and one side), and a back spot.
+Group stunts occasionally include a front spot.
+These can be all-girl or co-ed.
+A "partner stunt" will involve two athletes – a flyer and a main base.
+These tend to be co-ed, but all-girl versions do occur.
 A third athlete, a spotter, will be involved depending upon the skill level of the stunt executed and the rules and regulations for that skill.